IntoYun/lua-resty-mongol/Readme.md

 ####cursor:limit(n)
 Limits the number of results returned.

-####result = cursor:sort(field, size)
+####result = cursor:sort(field)
-Returns an array with size `size` sorted by given field.
+Returns an array with size no bigger than `min(num_each_query, limit)` sorted by given field.
+It just sort the current query results and does not push cursor advance.
+You CAN NOT rely on this to sort all the results returned by find();
+Especially I don't recommand you call cursor:pair() before cursor:sort()

  - field is an array by which to sort, and this array size _MUST be 1_.
 The element in the array has as key the field name, and as value either `1` for ascending sort, or `-1` for descending sort.
- - num is the temp array size for sorting, default to `10000`.

 ###Object id
 -------------------